 All of your registrations for your semester should be in place before your semester begins.
 This will ensure that you are packaged correctly and your enrollment status is reported correctly.
 Your enrollment status can affect the amount of your Pell Grant.

 Federal aid funds are paid directly to the university to cover your tuition.
 Any remaining funds will be credited to you, based on your credit balance selection.
 We use BankMobile, a higher education financial services company to provide a faster, more convenient way to get those credit balance refunds to you.
 For more information about BankMobile, please click here.

 Financial aid is paid directly to the university to cover the cost of tuition.
 Any funds that remain after tuition is paid are credited back to you and may be used for any additional educational expenses incurred in pursuit of your college degree or certificate, including: university fees; housing expenses; school supplies; computer equipment purchase or rental; software; or, even dependent child care expenses.

-The university provides 1098-T (IRS tuition statement) tax forms annually in January to students who had qualified tuition and related expenses from the previous taxable year on their student account.
+The university provides 1098-T (IRS tuition statement) tax forms annually in January to students who had payments received for qualified tuition and related expenses from the previous taxable year on their student account.
 You may receive a 1098-T if you:

-- Have payments on your student account for eligible courses for academic credit, and you are a U.S. citizen or resident alien.
+- Have payments on your student account for eligible courses for academic credit and you are a U.S. citizen or resident alien.

-- Had military or federal tuition assistance during for qualified tuition and related expenses for the previous tax year.
+- Had payments for military or federal tuition assistance during for qualified tuition and related expenses for the previous tax year.